tessercat/daoistic-book/daodejing/19/english.md

-Stop criticizing them,
+Stop encouraging them,
-don't tell them what to do,
+don't motivate them,
-people would produce a hundred times more.
+people would do a hundred times more.

 Stop cheating them,
 don't exploit them,
-there'd be no thugs or thieves.
+crime wouldn't exist.

-Stop threatening them,
+Stop forcing them,
-don't force them,
+don't threaten them,
-people would start helping again.
+people would cooperate.

-You might think these three sayings aren't very helpful, so order them to get in line.
+You might think these three sayings aren't very civilized, so order them to get in line.

-Keep it simple,
+Make it plain,
-stay natural,
+keep it simple,
-swallow your pride,
+be less needy,
-check your privilege.
+don't be greedy.